QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 * The description here of globals applies to Jupyter notebooks, and may also apply to the REPL and top-level scripts
 * In general, you should be creating functions when working with `.jl` files, and the distinction generally won't apply

-For more information on using globals outside of Jupyter, see :`Julia Variable Scoping <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_ :
+For more information on using globals outside of Jupyter, `see the documentation <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_ on variable scoping, though these rules are likely to change in interactive modes in Julia 1.1

 Functions
 ^^^^^^^^^^